Matthew 6:13: The doxology

 A popular theory is that the doxology was originally appended to the prayer during congregational worship, as it was standard for Jewish prayers to have such endings.
 David Hill suggests it might have been based on 1 Chronicles 29:11.
 Once the phrase became the standard ending to the prayer in worship, copyists who were familiar with the longer form added the line to the Gospel itself.
 Anglican Bishop Charles Ellicott mentions the possibility that the words were "interpolated by transcribers to make the text of the discourse harmonise with the liturgies".

-Some scholars reject this view.
-An alternate explanation is that the doxology was such an important and well known part of prayers that early editions simply left it out of the text because such an ending was implicit.